atharshlakshmi/atharshlakshmi/README.md

 ## Hello! ⭐️
-Hi, I’m Lakshmi!
-I'm a Turing AI Scholar, majoring in Data Science & AI in NTU.
+Hi, I’m Lakshmi, and I'm majoring in Data Science & AI.
 Currently, I'm exploring the usage of video models to generate images as part of my undergraduate research.

 I have a passion for resposible AI and my core ambition is to build a career dedicated to contributing directly to the field of AI Safety!
 As I explore my interests, I'll be making some projects.
 You can find them here!